semanticClimate/IPCC-Queries/src/sections.md

 <out limit="5">allSections</out>

-Instead, we can also focus on paragraphs (also typed as section):
+Likewise, we can focus on paragraphs (also typed as sections) and list them along with the number of IPCC statements they contain:

 <sparql>sectionsWithStatements</sparql>